Deduktiva/magnolia-python/Python/Doc/library/xml.sax.handler.rst

    Interface used by the parser to present error and warning messages to the application.
 The methods of this object control whether errors are immediately converted to exceptions or are handled in some other way.

+.. class:: LexicalHandler

+   Interface used by the parser to represent low frequency events which may not be of interest to many applications.

 In addition to these classes, :mod:`xml.sax.handler` provides symbolic constants for the feature and property names.